dougct/dlnd/README.md

 _This repository contains the descriptions and solutions to the projects of the Udacity DLND nanodegree program._

+The repository with all the exercises and project descriptions is here: [https://github.com/udacity/deep-learning](https://github.com/udacity/deep-learning).

 ## Project Descriptions

 ### Project 1: Your First Neural Network